-By now you may be wondering, "What does this have to do with my marketing content?"
+By now, you may be wondering, "What does this have to do with my marketing content?"

 The postcard alone, as with much marketing content, paints but a pretty picture.
-That's all it is--something you can scan quickly, perhaps appreciate quickly, and then forget just as quickly.
+That's all it is—something you can scan quickly, perhaps appreciate quickly, and then forget just as quickly.

 For instance, take a read of this marketing content:

-Yes, that's real marketing content, taken from a real website.
+Besides the "we are great" headline, that's real marketing content, taken from a real website.
 The text, in fact, comes from a website promoted by a major marketing agency as an example of a world-class site.

-Yet this reader can't help but read that marketing content and wonder:
+Yet this reader <ahem> can't help but read that marketing content and wonder:

-Do you see?
 Marketing content without supporting details, just like a postcard picture without a prompt, without supporting details, is nothing special.